mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/interaction-with-redux.md

 **getChannelByName**

-Routes to the channel of the specified `channelName` from the Redux store
+Routes to the channel of the specified `channelName` from the Redux store.

 ```javascript
  getChannelByName = (teamId: string, channelName: string, includeDeleted = false) => {